gatsbyjs/gatsby/docs/docs/creating-a-starter.md

 ## Run your starter locally

-Running `gatsby develop` or `gatsby build` and then `gatsby serve` is all you need to do to ensure your starter is working.
-If you'd like to be extra thorough and make sure the `gatsby new` command works with your starter, you can run `gatsby new project-name ../relative/path/to/your/starter`.
+Since starters are Gatsby projects, you can run `gatsby develop` or `gatsby build` and then `gatsby serve` in order to ensure your starter is working.
+If you'd like to be extra thorough and make sure the `gatsby new` command works with your starter, you can run `gatsby new project-name ../relative/path/to/your/starter`, replacing the final part of that command with the appropriate relative path.

 ## Add your starter to the Gatsby Starter Library